PIYUSHCHAVA/Java-Machine-test-NimapInfotech/README.md

 **Spring Boot Category and Product Management API** This project is a Spring Boot-based REST API that provides CRUD (Create, Read, Update, Delete) operations for managing Categories and Products.
-It uses Spring Boot, JPA (Hibernate), and MySQL/PostgreSQL as the database.
+It uses Spring Boot, JPA (Hibernate), and MySQL as the database.

 *Features:-
 1) CRUD operations for Category and Product entities